How to Install Nginx on Debian Linux

 With your configurations safely backed up, you can now proceed to update Nginx:

-Nginx includes a daily log rotation feature by default.
-However, you can customize these settings based on your needs.
+By default, Nginx includes a daily log rotation feature through logrotate.
+However, you can customize these settings based on your retention and storage requirements.

 Once you open the file, you’ll see content resembling the following.
-Adjust the directives in this file to fit your log retention and rotation needs, mainly if you use monitoring tools like fail2ban.
+From here, adjust the directives in this file to fit your log retention and rotation needs, especially if you use monitoring tools like fail2ban.

 /var/log/nginx/*.log {